What is… happiness?

 He didn’t get past this depression, and his wife left him.
 Some time after that, he killed himself.

-Things certainly didn’t go as he had once imagined.
+Things certainly didn’t go as he had once imagined or planned.
 This was so unacceptable, he thought his life wasn’t worth living, and he left it.

 A clue to one’s script might be seen in his favorite childhood story.
 I had two.